Harassment and abuse

 What is permitted:

-- The posting of personal, individual class notes, FOR FREE.
+- You may post personal, individual class notes.
 All notes must be authored by the account holder and may not be sold.
 Notes may not link to other sites with “complete” versions.

 Advertising & promotional material